lupyuen/lupyuen.github.io/src/ci3.md

 # Monitor our CI Servers 24 x 7

-TODO

-Doesn't sound right that an Unpaid Volunteer is monitoring our CI Servers 24 x 7 ...
-But somebody's gotta do it! 👍
+_Doesn't sound right that an Unpaid Volunteer is monitoring our CI Servers 24 x 7 ...
+But somebody's gotta do it!_ 👍

-This runs on my 4K TV (Xiaomi 65-inch) all day, all night:
+This runs on a 4K TV (Xiaomi 65-inch) all day, all night...

 ![Screenshot 2024-10-28 at 1 53 26 PM](https://github.com/user-attachments/assets/3f862ed6-8890-4d00-99e1-f5b8352ddcd1)

-When I'm out on [Overnight Hikes](https://www.strava.com/activities/12737067287): I check my phone at every water break:
+When I'm out on [__Overnight Hikes__](https://www.strava.com/activities/12737067287): I check my phone at every water break:

 ![GridArt_20241028_150938083](https://github.com/user-attachments/assets/88232734-aecc-4af8-bc0e-641db1cfdf9e)

+_If something goes wrong?_

-I have GitHub Scripts that will run on Termux Android (remember to `pkg install gh` and set `GITHUB_TOKEN`):
+I have GitHub Scripts that will run on __Termux Android__.
+Remember to `pkg install gh` and set `GITHUB_TOKEN`...

 - [enable-macos-windows2.sh](https://github.com/lupyuen/nuttx-release/blob/main/enable-macos-windows2.sh): Enable the macOS and Windows Builds